JohnnyShieh/RxFlux/README.md

 Stores contain the **status of the application and its business logic**.
 They are similar to _rich data models_ but they can manage the status of **various objects**, not just one.

 Stores **react to Actions emitted by the Dispatcher**, execute business logic and emit a change event as result.
+It just like the `ViewModel` in Google Architectur Component, so I just let Store extends ViewModel.
+When the activity of fragment is destorying, the attched Store will auto unregister from Dispatcher.

 Stores only output is this single event: _change_.
 View(flux component) interested in a Store internal status must listen to this event and use it to get the data it needs.
+I recommend the `LiveData` in Google Architectur Component to update the UI.

 No other component of the system should need to know anything about the status of the application.